SAVE THE DATE "DATA MATTERS CONFERENCE" MARCH 2023

 Janie is a affiliated with the Native American Bar Association, and National Native American Law Student Association Alumni.
 Janie published Elder Abuse in Indian Country and is currently writing a chapter on the Native American Cultural Perspective on Elder Abuse.
 Janie has also presented an Overview of Elder Abuse in Indian Country.

+Courtney Davis is an outreach coordinator with the National Resource Center on Native American Aging with the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine and Health Sciences in Grand Forks.
+Prior to joining the CRH, Courtney was a program coordinator for American Indian Student Services and the Native American Program liaison for the Grand Forks Public School District.
 Originally from Belcourt, N.D., Courtney is a member of the Turtle Mountain Band of Chippewa, she attended Turtle Mountain Community College and UND.
 She earned an associate of arts degree in business administration and a bachelor's degree in business administration-management.
-She is currently pursuing a master's degree in educational studies at the University of North Dakota.
+She has also earned a master's degree in educational studies, from UND, and has a graduate certificate in learning analytics.

 Dr. Wayne Stein is an enrolled Citizen of the Turtle Mountain Band of Chippewa; Belcourt, North Dakota.
 Wayne works closely with the seven tribal colleges (TCU) of Montana and several others around the country.
 He has also consulted with several tribes interested in starting their own TCU.
 Teaching responsibilities in the College of Letters and science focused on undergrad Native American Studies in Literature and contemporary issues of American Indians; while his focus in the Native American Studies (NAS) masters graduate studies program were TCU’s, minorities in higher education, and publishing has focused primarily on TCU’s, but has done some research and writing in the areas of Indian gaming and faculty of color in higher education.